MrLixm/MrLixm.github.io/content/blog/0009/windows-explorer-context-menu.rst

     the system you could replace ``HKEY_CURRENT_USER\Software`` with ``HKEY_CLASSES_ROOT``.

-As makeTx expect a single file, we will be using the first key location.
+As makeTx (and most CLI) expect a single file, we will be using the first key location.
 We still need to determine on which file extension the action should appear.
-Unless you want to specifically choose which file format can be converted to tx we will consider by laziness that all file formats might be, and as such replace ``{EXTENSION}`` with ``*``.
+Unless you want to specifically choose which file format can be converted to tx we will consider by laziness that all file formats might be.
+As such replace ``{EXTENSION}`` with ``*``.

 Great, we have now the root path for each key.
 Now time to create the first key.